Does Turmeric Kill Candida Cells?

-Turmeric derives from the roots of a plants called Curcuma longa, native to Southeast Asia.
-It’s main compound is curcumin which gives it a bright yellow color and a distinctive taste, hence it’s been used in Southeast Asian cuisine for centuries.
-Turmeric is also used in Chinese medicine to treat ulcers, cardiovascular diseases, arthritis and tumors.
+Turmeric derives from the roots of a plant called Curcuma longa, native to Southeast Asia.
+Its main compound is curcumin which gives it a bright yellow color and a distinctive taste, hence it’s been used in Southeast Asian cuisine for centuries.
+Turmeric is also used in Chinese medicine to treat ulcers, cardiovascular diseases, arthritis, and tumors.

 If you’re looking for a dietary supplement to help you fight a yeast infection, turmeric is definitely a 100% natural antifungal remedy that you can use on daily basis.